-Even with a code reader, you may not be able to fix the problem without visiting a specialised dealer.
+Even with a code reader, you may not be able to fix the problem without visiting a specialized dealer.

-You could choose a cracking base vehicle for your camper van conversion but you’re stuck if you can’t source spare parts where you’re traveling.
+You could choose a cracking base vehicle for your camper vans conversion but you’re stuck if you can’t source spare parts where you’re traveling.

 Some brands and models are more prevalent in certain parts of the world than others.
-In Brazil for example, Volkswagon Kombi’s cruise the country in abundance.
+In Brazil, for example, Volkswagon Kombi cruise the country in abundance.

 Try to pick up a part for a Volkswagon 4motion in Rio de Janerio though!
 It’s not going to happen in a month of Sundays.

-But even Mercedes needed to buy an aftermarket part – one which was a millimetre too thin so the leak remain unresolved, even after 3 attempts.
+But even Mercedes Sprinter needed to buy an aftermarket part – one which was a millimeter too thin so the leak remain unresolved, even after 3 attempts.